-Please give us a call at 440-729-1019 or e-mail firstname.lastname@example.org with questions or to reserve your trees for the spring — they go fast every year so get in touch soon!
-We can arrange for delivery and planting for an additional fee as well – just ask!
+Please give us a call or text at 440-729-1019 or e-mail email@example.com with questions, or to reserve your trees for the fall — they go fast every year so get in touch soon!
+We can arrange for local delivery (within 30 minutes) and planting for an additional fee as well – just ask!

 We sell live b&b trees at Christmas time too!
 Visit our Live Balled Trees page for more information.